OpenEvalProject/evals/manuscripts/elife-84488/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/84488/elife-84488-fig5-v2.jpg)

-**Figure 5.:** C. reinhardtii and plant photosystem I (PSI).(a and b) The structure of OtPSI-LHCI-Lhcp supercomplex is superposed with the PSI-LHCI-LHCII supercomplex from C. reinhardtii (PDB code: 7DZ7, a) or Z. mays (PDB code: 5ZJI, b).
+**Figure 5.:** (a and b) The structure of OtPSI-LHCI-Lhcp supercomplex is superposed with the PSI-LHCI-LHCII supercomplex from C. reinhardtii (PDB code: 7DZ7, a) or Z. mays (PDB code: 5ZJI, b).
 The three structures are superposed on the common PsaA subunits.
 The dash triangular rings outline the approximate boundaries of Trimers or LHCII trimers.
 Color code: green, OtPSI-LHCI-Lhcp; blue, CrPSI-LHCI-LHCII; magenta, ZmPSI-LHCI-LHCII.
 The double-headed arrows indicate the translational or rotational relationships between Lhcp trimers in O. tauri and the corresponding LHCII trimers in C. reinhardtii and in Z. mays.
 The number labeled nearby the arrows indicate the translation distances or rotation angles.

 Trimer 1 is located nearby PsaO and the closest interfacial distances between them are 7.0 Å or larger (Figure 6a).
 Although Trimer 1 does not form direct interactions with PsaO, we cannot rule out the presence of unresolved lipid molecules that may mediate the interactions.
 On the other hand, Trimers 2 and 3 form close and direct interactions with PsaL-PsaH and PsaK, respectively (Figure 6b and c).
 Trimer 2 binds to PSI on three different sites (Figure 6d–f).
 At site 1, Lhcp1Trimer2 has its elongated N-terminal region (NTR) partially inserted into a surface pocket formed by PsaL and PsaH subunits (Figure 6b).
 The NTR of Lhcp1 contains an RRpT (pT, phosphorylated Thr residue) motif identical to those found in Z. mays pLhcb2 (Pan et al., 2018) and C. reinhardtii pLhcbM1 (Pan et al., 2021).
 The RRpT motif of Lhcp1 interacts with nearby amino acid residues through salt bridges and hydrogen bonds (Figure 6d), in a similar way as those of Z. mays pLhcb2 and C. reinhardtii pLhcbM1.
 Arg29 in Lhcp1 might be acetylated on its main-chain amine group as there is an extra density linked to it, and the van der Waals interactions between the putative acetyl group and nearby amino acid residues from PsaH serve to stabilize the association between Lhcp1 and the PSI core (Figure 6d).
 Consistently, spinach Lhcb proteins are also acetylated at their amino-terminal arginine and phosphorylated on threonine/serine in the third position (Michel et al., 1991).
 Sites 2 and 3 are located in the membrane-embedded regions on the stromal and lumenal sides, respectively (Figure 6b).
 On these two sites, Lhcp1 forms hydrogen bonds and van der Waals interactions with nearby amino acid residues and pigment molecules from PsaH and PsaL subunits (Figure 6e and f).
 Meanwhile, Trimer 3 associates with PsaK mainly through van der Waals interactions on the stromal and lumenal sides (Figure 6g).